 If you have anal fissures, applying an aloe vera cream to the affected area several times throughout the day may help promote healing.

-A 2014 study found that using a cream containing aloe vera juice powder was effective in treating chronic anal fissures.
+A found that using a cream containing aloe vera juice powder was effective in treating chronic anal fissures.
 People used the aloe cream three times a day for six weeks.

 Improvements were shown in pain, hemorrhaging upon defection, and wound healing.
 These results were significantly different from those of the control group.
 While this research is promising, further studies are needed to expand upon this research.